When the primary tenant is available, you can exchange roles between the primary tenant and one standby tenant with no data loss.

 LOCATIONattribute specifies the archive destination of the new primary tenant.Example:

-obclient> ALTER SYSTEM SET LOG_RESTORE_SOURCE ='LOCATION=file:///data/1/standby2/archive2' TENANT = mysql2; obclient> ALTER SYSTEM SET LOG_RESTORE_SOURCE ='LOCATION=file:///data/1/standby2/archive2';After the configuration succeeds, query the
+obclient> ALTER SYSTEM SET LOG_RESTORE_SOURCE ='LOCATION=file:///data/1/standby2/archive2' TENANT = mysql2; obclient> ALTER SYSTEM SET LOG_RESTORE_SOURCE ='LOCATION=file:///data/1/standby2/archive2';After the restore source is set successfully, query the

-MySQL-compatible tenant:
+MySQL-compatible mode:

 obclient> SELECT TENANT_NAME, TENANT_TYPE, TENANT_ROLE, SWITCHOVER_STATUS, SCN_TO_TIMESTAMP(SYNC_SCN), RECOVERY_UNTIL_SCN FROM SYS.DBA_OB_TENANTS;

-+-------------+-------------+-------------+-------------------+----------------------------+---------------------+ | TENANT_NAME | TENANT_TYPE | TENANT_ROLE | SWITCHOVER_STATUS | SCN_TO_TIMESTAMP(SYNC_SCN) | RECOVERY_UNTIL_SCN | +-------------+-------------+-------------+-------------------+----------------------------+---------------------+ | mysql2 | USER | STANDBY | NORMAL | 2023-05-21 11:41:46.432851 | 4611686018427387903 | +-------------+-------------+-------------+-------------------+----------------------------+---------------------+Based on the query result, if the value of the
++-------------+-------------+-------------+-------------------+----------------------------+---------------------+ | TENANT_NAME | TENANT_TYPE | TENANT_ROLE | SWITCHOVER_STATUS | SCN_TO_TIMESTAMP(SYNC_SCN) | RECOVERY_UNTIL_SCN | +-------------+-------------+-------------+-------------------+----------------------------+---------------------+ | mysql2 | USER | STANDBY | NORMAL | 2023-05-21 11:41:46.432851 | 4611686018427387903 | +-------------+-------------+-------------+-------------------+----------------------------+---------------------+If the value of the

-RECOVERY_UNTIL_SCNcolumn equals the MAX SCN (4611686018427387903), the original primary tenant is in continuous log synchronization mode.
-Otherwise, it is not.
+RECOVERY_UNTIL_SCNcolumn is equal to the maximum SCN (4611686018427387903), it indicates that the original primary tenant is in continuous log synchronization mode.
+Otherwise, the original primary tenant is not in continuous log synchronization mode.